mikolaj-janik/mikolaj-janik/README.md

 ### Hi there, I'm Mikołaj! 👋
 I'm a 4th-year Computer Science in Computer Engineering student at the Cracow University of Technology. :mortar_board:

-I also work as a Software Engineer in GPC Global Technology Center in Kraków 🏢
+I also work as a Software Engineer at GPC Global Technology Center in Kraków 🏢

-My biggest passion is crafting Full-Stack Web Applications which facilitate our lives! :computer:
+My biggest passion is crafting Full-Stack Web Applications which make our lives easier! :computer:

 Currently, I'm working on my engineering project :hammer: